dotnet/csharplang/proposals/required-members.md

 ### Init clause restrictions

 Should we allow access to `this` in the init clause?
 If we want the assignment in `init` to be a shorthand for assigning the member in the constructor itself, it seems like we should.

 ### Base requirement chaining representation in metadata

-An ideal implementation of the metadata representation would have each constructor mark the base constructor that they call in some fashion, which would ensure that, if the base and derived types are in different assemblies, an version update in the base assembly would be accurate reflected in usage of the derived type without the derived assembly having to upgrade.
+An ideal implementation of the metadata representation would have each constructor mark the base constructor that they call in some fashion, which would ensure that, if the base and derived types are in different assemblies, a version update in the base assembly would be accurately reflected in usage of the derived type without the derived assembly having to upgrade.
 However, we don't have a way to encode a method token into a signature, so we'd have to find some other encoding strategy.
 This strategy will be inherently fragile to a number of potential scenarios, so it may be more pragmatic to simply repeat any removed members in the removed member list of the derived constructor.

 ## Discussed Questions

 ### Level of enforcement for `init` clauses

 Do we strictly enforce that members specified in a `init` clause without an initializer must initialize all members?
 It seems likely that we do, otherwise we create an easy pit-of-failure.
 However, we also run the risk of reintroducing the same problems we solved with `MemberNotNull` in C# 9.
 If we want to strictly enforce this, we will likely need a way for a helper method to indicate that it sets a member.
 Some possible syntaxes we've discussed for this:

 * Allow `init` methods.
-These methods are only allowed to be called from a constructor or from another `init` method, and can access `this` as if it's in the constructor (ie, set `readonly` and `init` fields/properties).
-Combine with allowing `init` clauses for methods.
+These methods are only allowed to be called from a constructor or from another `init` method, and can access `this` as if it's in the constructor
+(ie, set `readonly` and `init` fields/properties).
+This can be combined with `init` clauses on such methods.
 A `init` clause would be considered satisfied if the member in the clause is definitely assigned in the body of the method/constructor.
 Calling a method with a `init` clause that includes a member counts as assigning to that member.
+If we do decided that this is a route we want to pursue, now or in the future, it seems likely that we should not use `init` as the keyword for the init clause on a constructor, as that would be confusing.
 * Allow the `!` operator to suppress the warning/error explicitly.
 If initializing a member in a complicated way (such as in a shared method), the user can add a `!` to the init clause to indicate the compiler should not check for initialization.

 After discussion we like the idea of the `!` operator.
-It allows the user to be intentional about more complicated scenarios while also not creating a large design hole around init methods and annotating every method as setting members X or Y.
+It allows the user to be intentional about more complicated scenarios while also not creating a large design hole around init methods and annotating every method as setting members X or Y. `!` was chosen because we already use it for suppressing nullable warnings, and using it to tell the compiler "I'm smarter than you" in another place is a natural extension of the syntax form.

 ### Required interface members

 This proposal does not allow interfaces to mark members as required.
 This protects us from having to figure out complex scenarios around `new()` and interface constraints in generics right now, and is directly related to both factories and generic construction.
 In order to ensure that we have design space in this area, we forbid `required` in interfaces, and forbid types with _required\_member\_lists_ from being substituted for type parameters constrained to `new()`.
 When we want to take a broader look at generic construction scenarios with factories, we can revisit this issue.